Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Formulation and Methodology

-During a certain AGC signal sub-interval, Constraints (U9)-(U11) determine the charging/discharging state of each battery unit by considering the battery's power scheduled for both energy and regulation mileage provisions.
-Note that deployment of spinning reserve product is not modeled in this formulation, since reserve deployments are usually considered during contingencies, which falls out of the scope of this work.
-Constraints (U12)-(U14) assign the battery charge and discharge power during each AGC signal sub-interval to the corresponding degradation segments, while the battery's charge/discharge efficiency is considered.
-Constraints (U15)-(U16) evaluate the battery's stored energy in each degradation segment, by comparing the difference between the stored energy in two consecutive AGC signal sub-intervals.
-Constraint (U15) performs this comparison for consecutive sub-intervals within the same market clearing interval, while Constraint (U16) performs this comparison between the first sub-interval of each market clearing interval and the last sub-interval of the previous market clearing interval.
-Constraint (U17) enforces the energy capacity limits of the degradation segments.
+During a certain AGC signal sub-interval, Constraints (U11)-(U13) specify how much the battery unit is charging or discharging by determining the sign of the value obtained by summation of battery unit's scheduled power in the energy market and the AGC signal dispatched to the battery unit.
+In essence, Constraints (U11)-(U13) integrate the market clearing interval with AGC signal sub-interval by calculating the amount of charge/discharge power in each sub-interval, and this value is used in the remaining constraints for degradation cost calculation and operation scheduling of BESS.
+In each sub-interval, the battery unit may provide regulation up or down services while it sells or buys power in the energy market.
+The accumulation of these energy and regulation provisions determines the amount of power it is charging or discharging.
+For example, if in an interval, the battery unit buys 3 MW from energy market ($P_{i,t}^{B,E}=-3$) and receives 2 MW of AGC signal dispatch in one of the sub-intervals for regulation up service ($PF_{i,t}AGC_{t,z}=2$), then the left hand side of (U11) will be $-1$ resulting in $P_{i,t,z}^{TCh}=1$, which means that battery unit is charging for 1 MW during that sub-interval.
+Constraints (U14)-(U16) assign battery charge/discharge power during each AGC signal sub-interval to the corresponding degradation segments, while battery charge/discharge efficiency is considered.
+Constraints (U17)-(U18) evaluate battery stored energy in each degradation segment, by comparing difference between the stored energy in two consecutive AGC signal sub-intervals.
+Constraint (U17) performs this comparison for consecutive sub-intervals within the same market clearing interval, while Constraint (U18) performs this comparison between the first sub-interval of each market clearing interval and the last sub-interval of the previous market clearing interval.
+Constraint (U19) enforces the energy capacity limits of the degradation segments.

-The above degradation cost representation (in (U1) and (U9)-(U17)) indicates in each AGC signal sub-interval, 1) if the battery unit is charging, the charged energy is allocated to the degradation segment with the lowest degradation cost which has not yet reached its maximum energy limit; 2) if the battery unit is discharging, the discharged energy is subtracted from the degradation segment with the lowest degradation cost which has been charged previously.
+The above degradation cost representation (in (U1) and (U11)-(U19)) indicates in each AGC signal sub-interval, 1) if the battery unit is charging, the charged energy is allocated to the degradation segment with the lowest degradation cost which has not yet reached its maximum energy limit; 2) if the battery unit is discharging, the discharged energy is subtracted from the degradation segment with the lowest degradation cost which has been charged previously.